nachtmaar/androlyzedoc/analysis.rst

 The `CodePermissions` scripts checks where the app uses which permissions and lists the locations in the code as well as the decompiled code using them.
 This time we don't perform the analysis local.
 Instead we use the distributed system of `AndroLyze` signaled with the "-pm distributed switch.
 The default parallelization mode can be customized in the config file.
-The APKs are seriliazed and stored in the message queue (RabbitMQ).

 If the APKs have been imported to MongoDB or Amazon S3 one should use the "-si" switch so that only the hashes of the APKs are send.

+The following command insteads serializes the APKs and includes them in the message, stored in the distributed task queue:

 .. code-block:: sh